Australia

 The costs of running these meetings and indeed the consideration of whether you have the appropriate venue are now issues of the past as the digital meeting will cater for as many people as possible.
 Given the complexities in respect of controlling the meeting, speakers, polling, etc, having an experienced and quality platform provider of digital meetings is a key to the success of the meeting.
 Most share registry services have connected with these providers to enable a seamless meeting performance.
 With the savings from electronic distribution of notices, annual reports and supporting materials, suggest that investing in quality digital platforms and providers to assist in running the meeting would be best practice to follow.

 Rehearsal for AGMs is perhaps even more important now than before to minimise the potential for technical difficulties, to test the polling, speaking and comment functions for the meeting.
 Hold rehearsals preferably on the same day of the week and at the same time of day as the AGM to test whether internet speeds will be adequate for the meeting.
-Be aware that due to the ongoing outbreaks of COVID-19 there is high demand for meeting technology providers’ services, and it would be prudent to secure bookings early as possible.
+Be aware that due to AGMs being held at similar times of year (April, May, October & November) there is high demand for meeting technology providers’ services, and it would be prudent to secure bookings early as possible.
 Also, consider whether the AGM process and event should be on the Risk Register of the company?

 The key matters to be addressed for running virtual and hybrid meetings are: